rsedxcftvgyhbujnkiqwe/linux-hammer-scripts/README.md

 # Hammer scripts for linux
 This is a collection of some hammer scripts I use to make my life easier when working with materials/maps in hammer.
+I am not a bash wizard, I used chatgpt for the scripts.

 # Scripts
 ## genvmt